Isotropic quadratic form

-In mathematics, a quadratic form over a field F is said to be isotropic if there is a non-zero vector on which the form evaluates to zero.
-Otherwise it is a definite quadratic form.
+In mathematics, a quadratic form over a field F is said to be isotropic if there is a non-zero vector on which the form evaluates to zero; otherwise, it is anisotropic.
 More explicitly, if q is a quadratic form on a vector space V over F, then a non-zero vector v in V is said to be isotropic if q(v) = 0.
 A quadratic form is isotropic if and only if there exists a non-zero isotropic vector (or null vector) for that quadratic form.

-Suppose that (V, q) is quadratic space and W is a subspace of V. Then W is called an isotropic subspace of V if some vector in it is isotropic, a totally isotropic subspace if all vectors in it are isotropic, and a definite subspace if it does not contain any (non-zero) isotropic vectors.
+Suppose that (V, q) is quadratic space and W is a subspace of V. Then W is called an isotropic subspace of V if some vector in it is isotropic, a totally isotropic subspace if all vectors in it are isotropic, and an anisotropic subspace if it does not contain any (non-zero) isotropic vectors.
 The isotropy index of a quadratic space is the maximum of the dimensions of the totally isotropic subspaces.

 Over the real numbers, more generally in the case where F is a real closed field (so that the signature is defined), if the quadratic form is non-degenerate and has the signature (a, b), then its isotropy index is the minimum of a and b.
+An anisotropic quadratic form over a real closed field is always definite.
 An important example of an isotropic form over the reals occurs in pseudo-Euclidean space.